No matter if it is a query about one of our experiences or a general question about Nagoya and the Aichi Prefecture. We are here for you!

 Enjoy eating all the dishes you have prepared today.
 Get an introduction to Japanese table manners.

 Pack up leftovers and don’t forget your recipes.
-Akiko will drive you back to Kachigawa Station where you will say goodbye.
+Akiko will accompany you to Kachigawa Station where you will say goodbye.

 Akiko’s love and excitement for cooking began as a child growing up in a suburb of Nagoya.
 By the time she was in high school, she could prepare her own bento box and she still has fond memories of Takoyaki, the crispy Octopus dumplings that were cooked in her home almost every day!
 She has been cooking for almost 40 years now and it is the one thing that truly keeps her happy.